donnay/interesting-octopus/src/pages/docs/caudex-regulum/index.md

 ---

 ### The Book of Rules</p>
+In this book you'll find all of the rules of Genesis game play and examples of how to use them.
 ***

-Here are the articles in this section:
+Here are the sections of this book: